KoRnZYSIEK/CDP/README.md

 `GIT_SSH='../git_wrapper.sh' git push` (you need the GIT_SSH wrapper to get the proper ssh key to connect to repository)

-The job in jenkins inside `Continuous Delivery Pipeline` will be created for master branch and run.
+The job in jenkins inside `Continuous Delivery Pipeline` will be created for the master branch and run.

+# Checking the results
+You can check the following adressess:

+* `nexus YOUR_IP:8081`

+Go to `Repositories -> Releases -> Browse Storage` and you will see the artifacts were uploaded to nexus repository

+* `sonarqube YOUR_IP:9000`

+You can check that 1 project was analyzed by clicking big 1 above `Projects Analyzed` you can browse it.

+* `application YOUR_IP:18080`

+You can check that the application is greeting you from spring boot.

+* `jenkins YOUR_IP:8080`

+Go to the jenkins job and hover over the last box.
+You can stop the application and save or skip saving the application docker image.

+# Branches and JUnit tests
 After the (hopefully) successful run you can check how the branch detection and the tests work.
 Go into the `./git/` path and create a new branch by running:

 `git checkout -b BranchName`